AvikDas20/CheminformaticsPyScripts/Py_Vina_Docker/README.md

 	4) Coniguration file must be written in the format given in a sample text file.
 	3) It works only on LINUX based system or Cygwin enabled OS platform.

+It prompts the user for the receptor file ("Enter the name of the receptor file without the extension ") Stores all the individual output files in a separate directory.